 But I knew that I’d NEVER get any better at painting if I didn’t give it a try.
 So, in an act of self-defiance, I decided a few weeks ago that I was going to set out to paint not one, but FOUR portraits, one of each of my pets.
 I got lucky on my first effort: my painting of Murray turned out pretty well, so I felt encouraged.
 Maybe I wasn’t imperfect, after all!
 But next I tried to paint Maya.
 And let me tell you—while the result certainly looked like a dog, it did NOT look very much like Maya.
 Penn’s portrait was even worse: his eyeballs were too close together, and he looked more like a fuzzy zebra than a cat.
 I haven’t gotten to Teller’s yet, but I’m sure it’ll be an…interesting experience, too.

-Maya's has since been edited, and Penn's is still in progress...
+The original paintings of Murray and Maya.
+Maya's has since been edited, and Penn's is still in progress... |

 I was tempted to give up and go back to making friendship bracelets.
 But you know what I did instead?
 I learned from my imperfection.
 I looked a little bit closer; I figured out what was off in my painting, and I tried to fix it.
 With Maya, this involved making her snout a little bit wider and her eyes shaped a little bit differently.
 Sometimes, learning from our imperfections means seeing something in a new way.
 With Penn, I had to completely paint over one of his eyes and start over again (I’m still working on it; he looks a bit like a pirate at the moment).
 Sometimes, learning from our imperfections means starting over from the beginning.
 It can be a frustrating process that at times feels really embarrassing and discouraging.
 But I keep reminding myself that I didn’t take on this project to produce a perfect product; I did it to become a better artist.
 And every time I make a mistake, I learn something new.
 New techniques for blending, new approaches to shading, new methods of texturing: all learned from trial and error (emphasis on the error).
 I'm still imperfect, but my imperfection is helping me to grow.